data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/dropbox.md

    singularity datasource add dropbox [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --dropbox-batch-commit-timeout
+      Max time to wait for a batch to finish committing

+   --dropbox-client-secret
+      OAuth Client Secret.

+      Leave blank normally.

+   --dropbox-chunk-size
+      Upload chunk size (< 150Mi).

+      Any files larger than this will be uploaded in chunks of this size.

+      Note that chunks are buffered in memory (one at a time) so rclone can deal with retries.
+Setting this larger will increase the speed slightly (at most 10% for 128 MiB in tests) at the cost of using more memory.
+It can be set smaller if you are tight on memory.

    --dropbox-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

-   --dropbox-client-secret
-      OAuth Client Secret.

-      Leave blank normally.

-   --dropbox-token
-      OAuth Access Token as a JSON blob.

    --dropbox-impersonate
       Impersonate this user when using a business account.